Have Questions?

 Lynchburg Comprehensive Trt Center is 19.9 miles from Bedford, VA

-Lynchburg Comprehensive Trt Center has been providing recovery rehab to people who live in and around Bedford and who are struggling with substance use issues.
+Lynchburg Comprehensive Trt Center has been providing recovery rehab to people who live in and around Bedford, VA. and who are struggling with substance use issues.
 As such, Lynchburg Comprehensive Trt Center offers a wide variety of services including anger management, substance abuse counseling approach, matrix model, relapse prevention, dual diagnosis drug rehab, group therapy and others using its unique approaches to addiction recovery and treatment.

 This program also believes that results are best achieved by providing individual services to each client.
 Because of this, it has been specializing in a wide collection of personalized treatments like domestic violence, programs for the hearing impaired, seniors or older adults, child care for clients children, clients referred from the court/judicial system, aftercare/continuing care and more.
 In the same way, this alcohol and drug rehab offers these treatments in the following settings - intensive outpatient treatment, inpatient drug rehab programs, inpatient detox facilities, long term drug treatment, short term drug rehab programs and more.